• Default font size

 4. treasury centres that are members of a non-financial group.

 In addition, the definition of passive NFE includes a professionally managed investment entity that is not a participating jurisdiction financial institution.
-In other words, if a professionally managed investment entity is resident or located in a non-participating jurisdiction, it will be treated as a passive NFE, rather than a financial institution.
+In other words, if a professionally managed investment entity is resident or located in a non-participating jurisdiction, it is treated as a passive NFE, rather than a financial institution.

 back to top